Written by Michael VanDerLaan

 If you are a left hand low putter, you know that a grip with too little material near the bottom is detrimental to your feel and makes it difficult to control the putter face.

 The Flat Cat Tak Svelte is an innovative twist on some of the traditional non-taper grips.
-It take the flat front design idea of the original Flat Cat and uses a new, tackier material paired with a slightly different diameter to increase your overall feel without sacrificing the world class performance of their original grip.
+It takes the flat paddle in the front design idea of the original Flat Cat and uses a new, tackier material paired with a slightly different diameter to increase your overall feel without sacrificing the world class performance of their original grip.

 This grip holds up to the demands of left hand low putting exceptionally well.